crflynn/pbspark/README.md

 # pbspark

-This package provides a way to convert protobuf messages into pyspark dataframes and vice versa using a pyspark udf.
+This package provides a way to convert protobuf messages into pyspark dataframes and vice versa using pyspark `udf`s.

 ## Installation